Last updated on March 15, 2023

 First, witches are creatures or planeswalkers (think sentient beings) with the word “witch” in the card name.
 Second, use some logic.
 Does “witch” in the name refer to the card itself, or something outside of it?
 I think you can figure it out from there.

 But witches still have some identity to their little makeshift tribe despite the lack of an official subtype.
 While there’s quite a bit of variety in their actual creature types you’ll see a lot of humans, warlocks, and shamans running around the coven.
-The bulk of the witches in the game fall under the black color pie, though there’s a bit of spillover into the other colors for some more diverse flavors of magic.
+The bulk of the witches in the game fall under the black portion of the color pie, though there’s a bit of spillover into the other colors for some more diverse flavors of magic.

 Honorable Mention: Celestine Cave Witch